Marketing Tools: 5 Essential Ones to Make Your Life Easier

 The best tool is really dependent on which network is best for your particular audience.
 If you’re selling direct to customers, Facebook is fantastic.
 If you’re a business to business…business, LinkedIn is a good bet.
 If you’re selling clothes, or something more visual, Instagram works really well.
 The article on Venturebeat describes their first foray into Instagram ads returning more than ten times the engagement of a similar ad on other social channels.

-Overall, though, which tool works best, and makes advertising on social media a breeze?
+Overall, though, which marketing tool works best, and makes advertising on social media a breeze?

 That would have to be Facebook.